wenhaoy-0428/Docs/BackEnd/TypeScript/tsNotes.md

 ### [Difference Between Type Alias and interface](https://www.youtube.com/watch?v=QYO-sieqLD4)

+> Refer to [Interface vs Type alias in TypeScript 2.7](https://medium.com/@martin_hotell/interface-vs-type-alias-in-typescript-2-7-2a8f1777af4c) for the latest.

 `extend` keyword is exclusive to interfaces, however, type alias can use type intersection to achieve the same behavior.